SatoshiDNC/pwa-example/fwiw/INSTRUCTIONS.md

 - `INSTRUCTIONS.md` - This file.

-- `META-EFFORTS.md` - This file contains a list of work performed outside of the repository.
-Commits to this file allow time spent on the project to be recorded in cases where no other files are affected.
+- `META-EFFORTS.md` - Contains a list of work performed outside of the repository.
+Commits to this file are for time spent on the project to be recorded in cases where no other files are affected.